jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 4. On the Add Builder page, enter this information:
     * In the **Builder** menu, select **Ant**.
-	* In the **Your IBM DevOps Services password** field, type the password that is associated with your IBM id.
+	* In the **Your IBM Bluemix DevOps Services password** field, type the password that is associated with your IBM id.
 	* In the **Build script path**, type the folder that contains your code; for example,  `WordCounter`.
 When the project is loaded in the Rational Team Concert client, this folder automatically maps to an Eclipse project.
 	* In the **Build archive directory** field, type the directory where the build output files are archived as part of the build result.